Nathalie Levy

-Nathalie Levy (born on 22 November 1976) is a French journalist who has mainly worked in television, as news presenter on BFM TV, and then as host of a daily live news program on France 5.
+Nathalie Levy (born 22 November 1976) is a French journalist who has mainly worked in television, as news presenter on BFM TV, and then as host of a daily live news program on France 5.
 She presented Votre grand journal du soir on the radio station Europe 1 during the 2019–2020 season.

 She has devoted herself to other projects from July 2020, including the writing of her first book Courage au coeur et sac au dos and its audio and audiovisual adaptations.
 This book describes the complicit relationship she has with her grandmother but also the difficult accompaniment and constraints involved in being a family caregiver.

 Education and early career

-Nathalie Levy was born on 22 November 1976.
-While she was studying law at the Université Panthéon-Assas, she met a student who was starting a free bi-monthly magazine and to whom she offered her services.
+While Nathalie Levy was studying law at the Université Panthéon-Assas, she met a student who was starting a free bi-monthly magazine and to whom she offered her services.
 She thus found her vocation as a journalist despite the wish of her relatives to see her embrace a career in real estate and continue the family business.

-She then joined the French Press Institute and did a series of internships.
+Levy then joined the French Press Institute and did a series of internships.
 She began with a few papers in print media and then obtained a first internship followed by freelance work at Canal+.
 She then joined Radio J, which gave her some very challenging experiences and "enriching humanly and professionally".
-She covered the Second Intifada in the Middle East, presented her first newscasts and two programs including one in the European Parliament entitled Listening to Europe.
-She later joined the team of the French radio station in Jerusalem, Kol Israel, through a great friend in internship at the Israeli office of France Televisions.
+Levy covered the Second Intifada in the Middle East, presented her first newscasts and two programs including one in the European Parliament entitled Listening to Europe.
+She later joined the team of the French radio station in Jerusalem, Kol Israel, through a connection at the Israeli office of France Televisions.

 Despite the danger of the events and the terrain, she collected testimonies and reactions of the population as an independent reporter.
 It is from this region that she provided her first reports to BFM Radio.
 Upon her return to France, she was hired there.